msiewert/retro_pie_stats_viewer/README.md

    npm install

+3. Configure API key (required):
+   - Create a file named `.env.local` in the project root (this file is git-ignored).
+   - Add the following line, replacing the placeholder with your key:

+     VITE_API_KEY=your_api_key_here

-3. Run the dev server:
+4. Run the dev server:

+`
    npm run dev
+`

-4. Build for production:
+5. Build for production:

+`
    npm run build
+`

-5. Preview the production build:
+6. Preview the production build:

+`
    npm run preview
+`

 ## Notes
 - The app fetches all pages from the API by repeatedly calling the endpoint until `last_key` is null.